What is Meditation

 I, however, see a new ruler, radically different from the king of words, conquering the continent of the body!

-This ruler is born at a balance point created by super-awareness.
+This ruler is born at a balance point created by ouriboic super-awareness as explained in this chapter.

 The Incomprehensibly Wordless Super-Awareness